shanelnumber5/341-web-design/_docs/topic-02/03-addresses/page-03.md

 The "." is a path component stating that we need to remain in the current level of our directory hierarchy.
 Effectively, it says _"to find this file, begin here and then head down inside the images folder, where you'll find profile.png."_

-To continue our analogy, since I'm already inside the same building as "profile.png," I only need its apartment name to find it.
+To continue our analogy, since I'm already inside the same building as "profile.png," I only need its apartment number to find it.

 This will be handy for you as you start to link to your own images within your repo.